rosswd/challenged-by-code/README.md

 for lots of changes or ping me on [Twitter](https://twitter.com/Macabhaird) for single edits.

-I can't promise I'll add all changes but if there good, it's probable.
+I can't promise I'll add all changes but if their good, it's probable.